 Very simple and minimal trim.

 I was worried about attempting traditional crown moulding.
 It can be tricky.
 And learning a new technique in the heat of a One Room Challenge seemed worrisome.

 So I landed on the layered look because it allowed me to use cuts I was already comfortable with.
 Bonus was that I really liked the look.
 It’s different.
 I REALLY like different.

 Now all I need to do is decide what color to paint it.
 I’m still undecided.
 So this final week is going to be a doozy.
 It should be a fun reveal!

 This week I was also able to get the feature wall of moulding done.
 It was not without a smidge of drama as well.
 Sigh.

 The original plan was picturing moulding.
 Similar to this.

 So, back to the drawing board on the feature wall moulding.
-I stayed up late that night brainstorming ideas.
-I needed something very thin.
-I have only 3/4″ clearance.
+I stayed up late that night brainstorming ideas for how to accommodate such a small clearance.